 United Way’s Areas of Focus

-United Way’s three areas of focus are education, financial stability, and healthy lives.
-These are the three building blocks for a good quality of life and a strong community.
-If all individuals were empowered in these three areas, they would be able to achieve their potential.
+United Way’s four areas of focus are education, financial stability, healthy lives, and equity.
+These are the four building blocks for a good quality of life and a strong community.
+If all individuals were empowered in these areas, they would be able to achieve their potential.
 United Way funds and implements projects and programs that correlate with these three areas of focus.

 Education – United Way supports programming and services that help ensure students stay in school and are college or career ready at graduation.
 Additionally, United Way supports programs that provide education later in life to ensure individuals have the education needed to become self-sufficient and employable.